This piece has been medically reviewed by Rich Marlar, MD, Medical Advisor to Aeroflow Diabetes.

 - Blood pressure check: Measures your blood pressure to detect the risk of stroke or heart attacks.
 Get a blood pressure check every time you visit your healthcare provider.

-- Electrocardiogram: Checks your overall heart function and health and can help prevent heart attack.
-Get an electrocardiogram if you’re over 50 and have diabetes.
+- Electrocardiogram: Checks your overall heart function and health and can help prevent heart attacks.
+Get an electrocardiogram if you're over 50 and have diabetes.

 - Dental exam: Examines the gums for gum disease related to diabetes.
 Get a dental exam every six months.